How to Jump-Start a Car

 Chick-chick-chick-chick.
-It's the sound of dashed hopes and shattered dreams.
-Your battery is dead, and you're going to be late for work—again.
-If only you knew how to jump-start your car like all those other people.
-Playing with scary batteries and the stuff lightning is made out of seems like a sure way to get chicken-fried, and yet, those other people do it all the time.
-You can do it too, as long as you follow some simple tips.
+It's a sound that's dashed hopes and shattered dreams many times before.
+Your car's battery is dead, and you're going to be late for work again.
+If only you knew how to jump-start your car!
+While playing with scary batteries and the stuff lightning is made out of may seem like a surefire way to get chicken-fried, you can do it, as long as you follow some simple steps.

-Safely jump-starting your car is easy, and takes only a few minutes of your time to learn and get right.
-It's so easy we could probably teach a dog to do it, if a dog had thumbs and wasn't color blind (or if we also taught him to memorize the difference between red and black).
+Safely jump-starting your car is easy and takes only a few minutes of your time to learn and get right.
+It's so easy, I could probably teach a dog to do it.
+That is if the dog had opposable thumbs and wasn't colorblind (or if we could teach it the difference between a "+" sign and a "-").

-Either way, if you'd like to learn how jump-start a car, continue reading and we'll have you on the road, at work, and sipping your morning coffee with time to spare.
+If you'd like to learn how to jump-start a car, continue reading, and we'll have you on the road, at work, and sipping your morning coffee with time to spare.

-- Turn the ignition off, and put your smart key on a shelf in the garage out of the car.
+- Turn the ignition off and put your smart key on a shelf away from the car

-We’re not psychic, nor are we snooping through your toolbox or garage, so here’s what you’ll need to get the job done.
+We’re not psychic, nor are we snooping through your toolbox or garage, so here’s a fresh list of what you need to get the job done.

 Here are our suggestions for making your life easier.

 - Pop the hood of the dead car.